Genetics Genetic Epidemiology Population Genetics Genome Biology Epidemiology Biostatistics Glossary Homepage

 Session 5

-(Beyond basic statistics: Statistical power; meta-analysis; survival analysis; ROC curve analysis)
+(Beyond basic statistics: Shiny app; statistical power/sample size calculation; meta-analysis; survival analysis; ROC curve analysis)

-Video recordings (KU only): Part 1 & Part 2
+Video recordings (KUL only): Part 1 & Part 2

 Scripts for session 5: